 By avoiding these three products, you can make a big difference in the lives of animals now, and long into the future:

 - Plastic bags.
 The ecological tradeoff for the convenience of plastic bags is well documented, and around the world people are trying to use fewer bags as disturbing images of them killing animals and birds appear regularly.
 But did you know plastic bags can also impact ecosystems at the most basic level?
 One study found that areas where plastic (and biodegradable) bags were pinned to the bottom of a marsh had only 1/6th the organisms as control areas – a disturbing revelation.
-Solution: most grocery stores sell reusable bags made from recycled materials – and so do The Fur-Bearers!
-Click here to order your tote now.
+Solution: most grocery stores sell reusable bags made from recycled materials.

 - Dome lids.
 The plastic spherical lids used for cold drinks from many coffee and fast food outlets are a major problem for fur-bearers, especially skunks.
 The critters will stick their head through the opening looking for a treat and, due to their conical-shaped skulls and narrow necks, quickly become stuck.
 This can lead to major injuries, and if a rescue agency is unable to intervene, a slow, painful death.
 Solution: bring your own, reusable container, and if you aren’t able to avoid the dome lid, cut it open before throwing it in the garbage or recycling it so animals can’t get stuck.